arangodb/spring-boot-starter/demo/README.md

 GeoPage<Location> findByLocationNear(Point location,Pageable pageable);
 ```

-In this example, we search for locations sorted by distance to a given point which match the coordinates of Winterfell.
+In this example, search for locations sorted by distance to a given point,
-We use pagination to split the results in pages of five locations.
+matching the coordinates of Winterfell.
+Use pagination to split the results in
+pages of five locations.

 ```java
 System.out.println("## Find the first 5 locations near 'Winterfell'");